idalz/job-board-app/README.md

 ![Alt text](app_screenshots/board.png)

-2. Admins can login and create, update, delete or scrap with a click from different sites.
+2. Admins can login and create, update, delete or scrape with a click from different sites.

-- Admin login using his token:
+- Admin login using a secure token:

 ![Alt text](app_screenshots/admin-login.png)